 Weaver blames haste, namely, the need to submit a proposal to the federal government to obtain a TIGER (Transportation Investment Generating Economic Recovery) grant, a program whose increased funding was engineered by Barbara Mikulski before she retired as Maryland’s U.S. senator.

-The $10 million TIGER grant, announced by Mayor Stephanie Rawlings-Blake in late 2016, would supplement the city’s $11.5 million matching grant and $2 million from the Maryland Port Administration.
+The $10 million TIGER grant, announced with fanfare by Mayor Stephanie Rawlings-Blake in 2016, would supplement the city’s $11.5 million matching grant and $2 million from the Maryland Port Administration.

 Bidding on the bridge took place a year later in November 2017.
 That’s went momentum took a nosedive.